StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 # Templates: Transclusion

 ::: definition
-Transclusion describes the process of embedding content defined in a template into another page.
+==Transclusion== describes the process of embedding content defined in a template into another page.
 Transcluded content can be customized by ==parameters== the values of which are are included in distinct locations during template invokation.

 Quelle: Eigene Definition angelehnt an
 :::

-Transcluded content can be controlled by three ==distinct commands== {.skip}
+Transcluded content can be controlled by ==three== distinct ==commands== {.skip}
 - `<includeonly>`
 - `<onlyinclude>`
-- `<noinclude>`
+- `<noinclude>` – usually used for _instructional content_, i.e., how a template is to be used.
+This content will not be transcluded.

 ::: blue skip
 **Always explicitly specify transcluding Content**